-- Bend her arms and legs toward her belly
+- Bend their arms and legs toward their belly

 - Have a bloated tummy

-- Have a red, flushed face when she cries
+- Have a red, flushed face when they cry

-- Pass gas while she sheds tears, often because she’s swallowed air
+- Pass gas while they shed tears, often because they have swallowed air

 How Doctors Diagnose Colic

-The doctor may be able to tell if your baby has colic from her symptoms.
+The doctor may be able to tell if your baby has colic from their symptoms.
 You can help.
 Over a few days, write down: